 Tony was born in Hengelo, Holland on 1st November 1935.
 He migrated to Australia and arrived here on 4th September 1958.
 Being a painter in Holland, he continued in this trade in Australia.
 It didn’t take long for Tony to become and/or stay involved with various organisations in and around Melbourne.
 Rotary for 35 years, Probus for 40 years, Dutch Carnaval Club for 18 years, Melbourne Tukkers Clog dancers for 15 years.
 Holland Festival committee for 12 years to name but a few.
 In 2003 he joined the Dutch Club Abel Tasman and soon became a committee member.
 He then became the Caretaker and Maintenance Manager of the Club.
 In that capacity he was instrumental in the renewing of the facility and has overseen a complete renovation of the building from 2005 till 2011.

-Jan is the newest member of the committee.
+Jan became a member of the committee in 2017.
 He and his wife Mieke migrated to Melbourne in 1972.
 They have 3 children all born in Melbourne.
 As an electronical engineer Jan had various positions in the telecommunications industry, including Telstra, and is now retired.
 He has been a member of the Erasmus Foundation committee in various capacities from 1995 - 2005 and again from 2011 to the present.
-He is now the convenor of the Erasmus Foundation, which recently became part of the Dutch Club Abel Tasman.
+He is now the convenor of the Erasmus Foundation, which became part of the Dutch Club Abel Tasman in 2016.

 To contact Jan, phone: 9807 3170 / 0419 528 250 or email: firstname.lastname@example.org